 Bengaluru is perfectly named as 'The Garden City of India'.
 The city is a retreat to the eyes as it is adorned beautifully with hedges and flowers all through, some as old as the city itself.

-Endorsing some of the best and rarest varieties of greenery in the world, the parks and gardens of Bangalore are romantically landscaped with fountains and multicolored lights that form the major attractions.
+Endorsing some of the best and rarest varieties of greenery in the world, the parks and gardens of Bengaluru are romantically landscaped with fountains and multicolored lights that form the major attractions.
 These parks and gardens also serve as favorite haunt for joggers, fitness enthusiasts and for walks.
 The gardens are equally popular among children, young people and the old alike.

 Take a leisurely stroll or just to bask in the winter sun.
 The garden offer serene environs and a delightful respite from the humdrum of the city.
-With an intricate watering system the gardens and parks of Bangalore are well-maintained and occasionally charge a nominal fee.
+With an intricate watering system the gardens and parks of Bengaluru are well-maintained and occasionally charge a nominal fee.
 Aesthetically designed, with lawns, glass-houses, flower beds, lotus pools, shady bowers and shimmering fountains, the winding pathways by the elegant classical buildings invariably take you to a tranquil haven.